 Pizza on the couch.
 No gifts.
 No flowers.
-Here’s why it’s been the best decision we ever made.
+Here’s why not celebrating Valentine’s Day is the best decision we ever made for our relationship.

 No Pressure = No Disappointment